uliwitness/vanguardbot/README.md

 If you add the line `mustBeManagement=true` to a command, that command will only be usable by moderators and the broadcaster themselves.
 Similarly, add a `mustBeSubscriber=true` line to let only subscribers use a command.

+For example commands, see the `common/example_commands/` folder in this repository.

 ### Quote Command